philipturner/molecular-renderer/Documentation/tests.md

 At the time of writing, the Windows xTB executable is compiled with OpenBLAS to "work at all".
 The macOS executable uses Accelerate, which exploits Apple-specific AMX hardware to speed up operations on very small matrices.
 The region of ~70 atoms or ~200 orbitals (200x200 Hamiltonian matrix) is where the AMX shines the most.
 The minimization completed in 5.5 s on macOS and 29 s on Windows.

 Reference video: [YouTube](https://www.youtube.com/shorts/rV1UGau20xQ)

+## MM4 Energy Minimization

+Prove that FIRE can replace the energy minimizer built into OpenMM.
+Compare execution times from this test to offline benchmarks of the OpenMM minimizer.
+Use a reasonably sized (10k to 100k atoms) part with a non-negligible amount of warping from {100} surface strain.
+Only benchmark on macOS to minimize the number of variables involved in performance analysis.

+This test cannot be performed until a minimal BVH is implemented.
+Reference video or reference image is not needed, as absolute energy determines whether the results are being reproduced.